spicysomtam/k3s-aws-cluster/README.md

 If you want to be really clever you could install OpenVPN and then vpn into the vpc networks.

+## Reducing number of nodes

+It is wise to use `kubectl drain`  to remove a agent or master from the cluster before reducing their count via terraform.

+## Masters prevented from recreation on resource changes

+This can be quite dangerous; basically recreating the masters.
+Thus this is blocked.
+You should always run a terraform plan before making changes to see what the impact is.

+However you are not prevented from increasing or decreasing the number of masters.
+Care must be take on decreasing the number; that is remove masters from the cluster using say `kubectl drain` in advance of reducing the number via terraform.
+That is remove the nodes cleanly.

 ## Getting the cluster kubeconfig

 Once the cluster is built, you will need to get the kubeconfig to start using it.